 All products are independently selected by our editors.
 If you buy something, we may earn an affiliate commission.

-Across multiple seasons each year, Milan transforms into a global centre of creative, commercial, and cultural influence.
-Under the direction of Camera Nazionale della Moda Italiana (CNMI), Milan Fashion Week encompasses both Milano Moda Uomo (men’s collections in January and June) and Milano Moda Donna (women’s collections in February/March and September).
+Across four major editions each year, Milan transforms into a global centre of creative, commercial, and cultural influence.
+Under the direction of Camera Nazionale della Moda Italiana (CNMI), Milan Fashion Week encompasses both Milano Moda Uomo and Milano Moda Donna, creating a year-round programme that shapes international fashion conversations.

 The Leading Houses of Milan

-Together, these brands ensure that Milan’s runways balance creative experimentation with commercial credibility.
+Together, these brands ensure Milan’s runways balance creative experimentation, commercial strength, and the manufacturing excellence that continues to distinguish Italian fashion.

 Emerging Designers and the CNMI Fashion Hub